Home

 Install Claude Code on Windows

 Claude Code is an AI assistant that lives in your terminal and helps you write, debug, and understand code.
-This guide walks you through the complete setup: a quick native install via PowerShell, then WSL2 for the full Linux-powered experience.
+This guide gets you running natively on Windows in just a few minutes.
+WSL2 is also available at the end as an optional, more advanced setup.

 Key Concepts